This Detroit structure, completed in 1929, is the longest international suspension bridge in the Western Hemisphere.

 What is the Structural Engineering Laboratory (Structures Lab)?

-Currently under construction on Woodward Avenue, this new skyscraper is set to become Detroit’s second-tallest building and stands on the site of a famous former department store.
+Currently under construction on Woodward Avenue, this new high-rise is set to become Detroit’s second-tallest building and stands on the site of a famous former department store--many civil & environmental engineers were involved its design and construction.

 What is the new Hudson’s Detroit building (or Hudson’s Site Tower)?